brandhaug/add-function-return-types/README.md

 - `--ignore <patterns>`: Comma-separated list of file glob patterns to ignore.
 - `--concurrency <number>`: Concurrency limit for processing files (default: 10)
 - `--ignore-concise-arrow-function-expressions-starting-with-void`: Ignore arrow functions that start with the void keyword.
-- `--ignore-direct-const-assertion-in-arrow-functions`: Ignore arrow functions that immediately return an as const value.
 - `--ignore-expressions`: Ignore function expressions (functions that are not part of a declaration).
 - `--ignore-functions-without-type-parameters`: Ignore functions that don't have generic type parameters.
 - `--ignore-higher-order-functions`: Ignore functions that immediately return another function expression.